Monday, June 15, 2026

 Share on FacebookShare on TwitterShare on WhatsApp

-Biostimulants are rapidly emerging as an essential tool for South African farmers, helping crops withstand harsh conditions like drought and heat while making the most of available nutrients to deliver stronger yields – even in challenging seasons.
+Biostimulants are rapidly emerging as an essential tool for South African farmers, helping crops withstand variable environmental conditions while making the most of available nutrients to deliver stronger yields – even in challenging seasons.

 Venessa Moodley from Omnia shared insights at a recent Grain SA research meeting that brought together researchers, industry partners, policymakers and producers to exchange ideas and explore how stronger collaboration can support innovation and long-term growth in the grain sector.